oasis-tcs/openc2-oc2ls/oc2ls.md

 From this starting point JADN enables creation of a rich information model readily expressed in any of several representations.
-Section 3.2 describes a rich set of options (e.g., semantic validation, size and value contstraints, multiplicity constraints) that provide the means to define a wide variety of information types in a representation-independent manner.
+Section 3.2 describes a rich set of options (e.g., semantic validation, size and value constraints, multiplicity constraints) that provide the means to define a wide variety of information types in a representation-independent manner.